 By Father Guillermo Treviño and Hola Iowa Staff

-The story of Our Lady of Guadalupe is that she was the apparition of the Mother of God, the Virgin Mary to an indigenous man, Juan Diego.
-The first appearance happened on December 9, 1531 where she spoke to him in his native language, Nahuatl asking for a church to be built on the site on which she appeared.
+The story of Our Lady of Guadalupe is that she was an apparition of the Virgin Mary, mother of God, to an indigenous man named Juan Diego.
+The first appearance happened on December 9, 1531, when she spoke to him in Nahuatl, his native language, and asked for a church to be built on the site where she appeared.
 The local bishop, Fray Juan de Zumarraga, the first bishop of Mexico, asked for a miraculous sign as proof of her apparition.

-The painting depicts the moment when Our Lady told Juan Diego to gather flowers in the middle of winter and place them on his tilma before presenting them to the bishop.
-When the roses fell, the image of Our Lady of Guadalupe appeared on December 12, 1531.
-Three days after her first apparition to Juan Diego.
+Our Lady told Juan Diego to gather flowers in the middle of winter and place them on his tilma before presenting them to the bishop.
+When the roses fell, the image of Our Lady of Guadalupe appeared again, this time on the cloak, three days after her first apparition to Juan Diego.

-We encourage you to visit the Figge Art Museum in Davenport to check out the gorgeous painting of Our Lady of Guadalupe that was created in the late 1700’s and brought to Davenport Iowa in the early 1900’s, inadvertently, alongside the first wave of Mexican immigrants to the Quad Cities.
+Visit the Figge Art Museum in Davenport to see this painting of Our Lady of Guadalupe that was created in the late 1700s in Mexico and brought to Davenport, Iowa, in the early 1900s, coincidentally at the same time the first wave of Mexican immigrants arrived to the Quad Cities.